CodeURJC-DAW-2023-24/webapp10/README.md

 In our web application we use this complementary technology:
    - **PDF Generator**: we use a PDF generator to create the tickets with the information of the bets made by the users.
    - **Roulette API**: we use an external API of a roulette to implementate the roulette game.
-   - **Slot Machine Roulette**: we use an external API of a slot machine to implementate the slot machine game.
+   - **Slot Machine API**: we use an external API of a slot machine to implementate the slot machine game.

 ___